Toko · Consistency reference

 Only minted copies the collection holds can be staged into a vendor.
 Winter Tales holds no minted tokens yet — mint some, or pick another collection.

 07Create — costs & rules · as loaded (all from defaults)Step 5, on first load.
 Costs & rules are organised per collection in a concertina — each shows that collection's own tiers: Weighted (fixed set), Tiered (custom names), or a single row for Uniform.
-Every tier is pre-filled from that collection's Claim defaults (the "From claim defaults" tag) — cost, requirements, restrictions and rewards copied in — so nothing is empty.
+Every tier is pre-filled from that collection's Collection defaults (the "From collection defaults" tag) — cost + requirements copied in (Restrictions and Rewards are V2) — so nothing is empty.
 Editing a tier here overrides the copied default for this vendor only.
 Each row only offers "Edit" here — "Reset to default" appears once a tier has been overridden (next frame).
 "Edit" opens the requirements editor (modals, shown below).

 Market requires a cost on every tier.
-Every tier must select a cost — free, ICP, or any ICRC-1 token — or the vendor can't go Live ("free" is an explicit choice, copied from the collection's claim defaults).
+Every tier must select a cost — free, or one of Toko's accepted currencies (ICP · ckBTC · ckETH · ckUSDC · ckUSDT · ckSOL · $TOKO · $DKP) — or the vendor can't go Live ("free" is an explicit choice, copied from the collection defaults).
 Costs & rules are set per collection — each collection brings its own tiers (even two Tiered collections can differ), and a Uniform collection has a single cost for the whole collection.

 Every requirement narrows your audience.
 Requirements on a tier are additive (AND) — the more you add, the fewer collectors qualify to claim it.
 A tier with no requirements is open to everyone.